zhangwei217245/DynamicJob/README.md

 For this step, you need to input the password.
 For the password, you need to contact <X-Spirit.zhang@ttu.edu.>

+However, you can setup your own cluster on top of Ubuntu 16.04.1 LTS.
+In that case, you can specify your own password.

 And after that, you can use the any of following commands to access the cooresponding computing node, without entering password.

 ```bash